bulletmark/b2restore/README.md

 Just keep selecting different times to incrementally recreate `outdir`.
 The utility prints a line for each file updated, created, or deleted in `outdir` compared to the previous contents.
-The date+time of each updated/created/deleted file is also listed.
+The date and time of each updated/created/deleted file is also listed.
+The target files are all hard-linked from the files in the source directory so the `outdir` tree is created very quickly since files do not need to be actually copied.
+Thus you can conveniently experiment with the time string to quickly see file differences.

-Rather than specifying an explicit time string using `-t/--time`, you can instead choose to use `-f/--filetime` to specify one file's last modification time at which to recreate the target tree of files.
+Rather than specifying an explicit time string using `-t/--time`, you can instead choose to use `-f/--filetime` to specify any one file's last modification time at which to recreate the target tree of files.

 Note that this utility does not recreate empty directory hierarchies.